— Milovan Djilasnote Yugoslav communist theorist who later got exiled from his country, Conversations With Stalin (1962)

 It has been suggested that when Stalin suffered his fatal stroke in early 1953, it took so long to get him medical attention because no one wanted to check on him and risk his wrath if he was only oversleeping.
 There is also a theory that he was poisoned by his chief of secret police, Lavrentiy Beria.

 How many died as a result of his rule is a matter of debate (including whether the mass famines are counted).
-Although there are as many estimates today as there are authors, most place it in the range of 10-30 million, with 20 million being the most cited average estimate.
-Almost half of these died in the famine of 1932-1933, which was particularly severe in Ukraine, where it is known as the Holodomor (whether this was a deliberate campaign of genocide on Stalin's part or just an example of his criminal incompetence is still a matter of debate).
-Other deaths were the result of his purges, forced mass deportations of "suspicious" populations (e.g. Germans, Tatars, Poles), forced labor camps and various atrocities in Eastern Europe (such as the Katyn Massacre).
+Although there are as many estimates today as there are authors, most place it in the range of 20-60 million, with 25 million being the most cited average estimate.
+A number of these died in the famine of 1932-1933, which was particularly severe in Ukraine, where it is known as the Holodomor (whether this was a deliberate campaign of genocide on Stalin's part or just an example of his criminal incompetence is still a matter of debate).
+Other deaths were the result of his purges, forced mass deportations of "suspicious" populations (e.g. Germans, Tatars, Poles), forced labor camps and various atrocities and crimes against humanity in Eastern Europe (such as the Katyn Massacre).
 In addition, Stalin's questionable leadership and execution/imprisonment of some of the USSR's most competent officers were partly responsible for the extremely heavy Soviet losses during WW2 and the Winter War.

 Following the Great Patriotic War, Stalin's cult status was massive and remained so until a few years after he died.
 His reputation wasn't seriously hit until Khrushchev's seminal "Secret Speech" in 1956, in which Stalin was denounced and accused of numerous crimes — this speech reportedly caused not only open weeping but heart attacks in the audience.